 - "Carl" and Grace both try to force the Rev-9's liquid component into a spinning turbine, with Carl holding it and Grace wrapping her chain around his mouth and pulling as hard as she can.
 And they end up succeeding even if the damaged endoskeleton was all that remained.

 - When everybody else is incapacitated, Dani takes the Rev-9 on all by herself and holds her own (her odds are helped thanks to the Terminator having been reduced to its weaker endoskeleton and limping).
-She expends the last of Sarah's shotgun ammo on the machine, and then bludgeons it thrice.
+She expends the last of Sarah's shotgun ammo on the machine, bludgeons it thrice, then knocks it down with a tackle.
 You can see the moment she becomes the future leader of the Resistance.

 - "Carl" ends his venture in the most badass way imaginable: after Dani impales the Rev-9 with Grace's power source, "Carl" takes advantage of the situation and grabs onto Rev-9, dragging him and himself into a pit, melting to death together.
 Now that is a hell of a way to go out, even for a Terminator - on top of this, he had made up for killing John Connor by turning to the right side, and dealing the first blow in what will become many against the new AI Legion.
 As the previous film said: if a machine can learn the value of human life, so can we.